fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 export type Operation = 'multiply' | 'add' | 'divide';
 ```

-Now we can import the type and use a *type assertion* to tell the TypeScript compiler what type a variable has:
+Now we can import the type and use the type assertion *as* to tell the TypeScript compiler what type a variable has:

 ```js
 import { calculator, Operation } from './calculator'; // highlight-line